Article/Mention

 Oil prices are trading around $40, down 35% this year due to coronavirus-related demand worries and a Saudi-Russia pricing war, and many oil companies cannot break even at these levels.

-"Prices are just way down and so the banks are having to reduce the credit line for that," said Kraig Grahmann, partner at Texas-based law firm Haynes and Boone.
+"Prices are just way down and so the banks are having to reduce the credit line for that," said Kraig Grahmann, partner at Texas-based law firm Haynes Boone.

 "The other issue is that banks themselves are trying to do what they can to reduce their exposure to the oil and gas lending space."